On compactness conformally compact Einstein manifolds and uniqueness of Graham-Lee metrics, III: Introduction and Statement of results

-When the dimension $d$ of the manifold $X$ is odd, in general, we would not expect the strong estimate $C^{d-1}$ as in the cases when $d$ is even due to the term of $k r^{d-1} \log r$ term in the expansion of the metric $g$ as in (\ref{expansionodd}).
-This term $k$ happens to be the obstruction tensor (\cite{FG12,GH}) on the boundary of $X$ and which may not vanish.
+When the dimension $d$ of the manifold $X$ is odd, in general, we would not expect the strong estimate $C^{d-1}$ as in the cases when $d$ is even due to the $k r^{d-1} \log r$ term in the expansion of the metric $g$ in \ref{expansionodd}.
+The coefficient $k$ of this term happens to be the obstruction tensor \cite{FG12,GH} defined on the boundary of $X$ and which in general may not vanish.
+Thus when $d$ is odd, we will apply a different strategy to gain the regularity of the compactified metric $g^{*}$.
+It turns out this strategy actually works for all dimensions $d$ under the somewhat stronger regularity assumption $C^6$ on the boundary metrics when $d$ is small.
+Instead of exploring the property of vanishing of the obstruction tensor of the metric as in the case when $d$ is even, we will explore the regularity property of its associated Einstein metric $g^{+}$.
+In order to do so, in Section \ref{Sect:bdy2} below, we will modify the gauge fixing techniques developed earlier in the works \cite{Biquard1, CDLS, GL,Lee1} for Einstein metrics.
+We first obtain the regularity of the adapted metrics near the neighborhood of the conformal infinity; we next introduce some suitable weighted spaces and apply the functional analytic techniques for such spaces to avoid the degeneracy and obtain the $\varepsilon$ regularity of the adapted metric $g^{*}$.